llmrb/llm/README.md

 # [user] What color is an orange?
 # [user] I like Ruby
 #
-# [assistant] The sky is typically blue during the day, but it can have beautiful
+# [assistant] The sky is typically blue during the day.
-#             hues of pink, orange, and purple during sunset!
 As for an orange,
 #             it is usually orange in color—funny how that works, right?
 #             I love Ruby too!
 Speaking of colors, why did the orange stop?
 #             Because it ran out of juice! 🍊😂